Transcript of a CNN panel discussing President Whitmore’s speech given on July 4, 1996 concerning an alien invasion

 Wright It’s certainly a compelling vision, but I doubt the president can pull it off …

 Blitzer Bob Sequious, who represents the now-devastated Park Slope area of Brooklyn and one of the few members of Congress still alive.
-You support the president’s plan, then?
+You support the president’s plan?

-Sequious … but in the face of overwhelming force …
+Sequious But in the face of overwhelming force.
+He’s done all he can.

-Wright … and if he thinks one speech can turn that around …
+Wright If he thinks one speech can turn that around …

 Sequious Larry, c’mon I think that’s a very unfair characterization.
 America needs to show global leadership on this issue.
 It will send a message loud and clear: Aliens, if you wish to invade earth, you will deal with an international coalition response, not just Americans.